edwaldoalmeida/python-dev-environment/README.md

 # Python Dev Environment

-This docker-compose file was developed to make it easy to spin up a Dev Environment with different Python versions and to experiment between versions 2 and 3.
+I've developed this docker-compose file to make it easy to spin up a Dev Environment with different Python versions and to experiment between versions 2 and 3.

-Environment where it was developed:
+I've used:

 * macOS Mojave 10.14.4
 * Docker Desktop 2.0.4.1